 Tasha C. Ring, M.Ed., Directress and Principal Consultant

 Ms. Ring is a licensed early childhood and elementary educator specializing in multisensory-based methodologies.
 She has tutored and taught students of all ages with varied gifts and abilities.
-Her broad experience in the education field has included sales, marketing and administrative positions with prominent companies such as Kaplan, Inc. and Pearson Education, but her passion remains working directly with students in a teaching capacity.
-As such, she continues to guide classes, as well as some tutoring sessions.
+Her broad experience in the education field has included sales, marketing and administrative positions with prominent companies such as Kaplan, Inc. and Pearson Education, but her passion remains working directly with students and teachers as a guide and mentor.
 Her desire to create more personalized experiences for youth led her to the founding of Meridian Learning in 2008.
 An early and continuous advocate of a “less is more” approach to learning, she is honored to be among the first innovators of the microschool movement.

 In addition to her work with Meridian Learning, Ms. Ring has written for various publications and websites including The Huffington Post and BabyCenter.
-In 2017, she started a minimalist Montessori lifestyle blog to help inspire less consumerism, and she now co-hosts an online community focused on the practice of Montessori in the 21st century.
+In 2017, she started a minimalist Montessori lifestyle blog to help inspire less consumerism, accompanied by an online community focused on the practice of Montessori in the 21st century.
+She now hosts the 21st Century Educator podcast.
 Her most meaningful role is that of mother to three children, her greatest gifts and wisest teachers.

 Hokyoung Kim, M.Ed., Meridian Montessori Primary Guide